eyebeam/curriculum/UnderstandingInternetWHerbivore.md

 - What information are my IoT devices at home sharing?

 ### Introduction
-We will user [Herbivore](https://github.com/samatt/herbivore), an open source tool that aims to demistify the world of network packets for the uninitiated.
+We will user [Herbivore](https://github.com/samatt/herbivore), an open source tool that aims to demistify the world of network packets for the uninitiated through packet sniffing.
 Herbivore is a free, open source tool that shows users the data packets that travel between their computers and the internet.
+Packet sniffing is like sitting at a post office with a notebook and taking notes about the different packages that are coming in and out.
 By surfacing this information, we hope to demystify how the internet works and make network literacy accessible to a much wider audience.

 A handful of packet sniffing libraries and desktop applications already exist for analyzing network packets, but were designed for people who have programming experience or a network engineering background; they were not designed as educational tools for people without technical backgrounds.